 In 1964, a geothermic energy company drilled a test well at the same site.
 They struck the same water, which was hot, but not hot enough for their purposes.
 The well was supposedly re-sealed, but apparently, the cap did not hold.
 A new, larger geyser emerged a few hundred feet north of the original.
 Robbed of its water pressure, the older cone remains active, but at a substantially reduced rate.

 This second geyser, now known as Fly Geyser, has grown as minerals from the water have been deposited on the desert surface.
 It has multiple cone-shaped openings that measure up to six feet tall, and sits on a tall mound.

 The third geyser, known as Will’s Geyser, discovered in 2006, is believed to be of natural origin.
 This volcanic shaped formation grows at a rate of six inches per year.

-Because there are multiple geyser spouts, this geyser has not created a cone as large as the first, but an ever growing alien looking mound.
-The geyser is covered with thermophilic algae, which flourishes in moist, hot environments, resulting in the multiple hues of green and red that add to its out-of-this-world appearance.
+Because there are multiple geyser spouts, this geyser has not created a cone as large as the first, but instead an ever-growing alien-looking mound that shoots water up to five feet in the air.
+The geyser is covered with mineral deposits and thermophilic algae, which flourishes in moist, hot environments.
+The combination has led to multiple hues of green and red that add to its out-of-this-world appearance.